History of Newark, New Jersey: 1967 Newark riots

 On July 12, 1967, a taxi driver named John Smith was violently injured while respectfully accepting arrest.
 A crowd gathered outside the police station where Smith was detained.
 Due to miscommunication, the crowd believed Smith had died in custody, although he had been transported to a hospital via a back entrance to the station.
 This sparked scuffles between African Americans and police in the Fourth Ward, although the damage toll was only $2,500.

 After television news broadcasts on July 13, however, new and larger riots took place.
-Twenty-six people were killed, 1,500 were wounded, 1,600 were arrested, and $10 million in property was destroyed.
+From July 12 to 17, twenty-six people were killed, 1,500 were wounded, 1,600 were arrested, and $10 million in property was destroyed.
 More than a thousand businesses were torched or looted, including 167 groceries (most of which would never reopen).
+At the height of the rioting, the National Guard was called in to occupy the city with tanks and other military equipment.
 Newark's reputation suffered dramatically.
 It was said, "wherever American cities are going, Newark will get there first."

 The long and short-term causes of the riots are explored in depth in the documentary film Revolution '67.